emodatt08/triboard/readme.md

 # Triboard

-> Triboard is a full Todo web Application which is powered by Laravel's API resources.
+> Triboard is a full Todos Vue.js web Application which is powered by Laravel's API resources.
 The discription for the API can be found below.

 <h2 id="screenshots">Screenshots</h2>